GSternelov/Mathematical-Modelling-of-Football/README.md

 # Mathematical-Modelling-of-Football
-Code for course assignmentsin  Mathematical Modelling of Football
+Code for course assignments in  Mathematical Modelling of Football